 Here’s how we’ll use your personal data and why:

 - To process any orders that you make by using our website or app.
 If we don’t collect your personal data during checkout, we won’t be able to process your order and comply with our legal obligations.
-For example, your details may need to be passed to a third party to verify that you are entitled to service that you have paid for, and we may keep your details for a reasonable period afterwards in order to fulfill any contractual obligations such as claims, warranties and so on.
+For example, your details may need to be passed to a third party to verify that you are entitled to service that you have paid for, and we may keep your details for a reasonable period afterwards in order to fulfil any contractual obligations such as claims, warranties and so on.

 - To respond to your queries, refund requests and complaints.
 Handling the information you send enables us to respond.
 We may also keep a record of these to inform any future communication with us and to demonstrate how we communicated with you throughout.
 We do this on the basis of our contractual obligations to you, our legal obligations and our legitimate interests in providing you with the best service and understanding how we can improve our service based on your experience.

 - To protect our business and your account from fraud and other illegal activities.
 This includes using your personal data to maintain, update and safeguard your account.
 We’ll also monitor your browsing activity with us to quickly identify and resolve any problems and protect the integrity of our websites.
 We’ll do all of this as part of our legitimate interest.
-For example, by checking your password when you login and using automated monitoring of IP addresses to identify possible fraudulent log-ins from unexpected locations.
+For example, by checking your password when you log in and using automated monitoring of IP addresses to identify possible fraudulent log-ins from unexpected locations.

 - To process payments and to prevent fraudulent transactions.
 We do this on the basis of our legitimate business interests.
 This also helps to protect our customers from fraud.